 The implementation of the policy is monitored by the CGHR Committee which also fulfills the role of the Nominating Committee.
-The Corporation has achieved the set target for the year ended February 28, 2024.
+The Corporation has achieved the set target for the year ended February 28, 2025.
 The CGHR Committee and the Board measure the effectiveness of the policy through Board evaluations.
+See section titled "REPORT ON CORPORATE GOVERNANCE - The Corporation's Diversity 2025 Target".

 The CGHR Committee considers the level of representation of women on the board in identifying and nominating candidates for election to the Board, by monitoring the achievement of the target set in the Corporation's policy and by selecting a sufficient number of qualified potential candidates.
+See section titled "REPORT ON CORPORATE GOVERNANCE - The Corporation's Diversity 2025 Target".